EU HEALTH FORUM 2026

 Join key European and Croatian healthcare stakeholders in a discussion shaping the future of health systems in an evolving global landscape.

-April 24, 2026 | Zagreb
+April 24, 2026 | Hotel International, Zagreb

 Join top experts from policy, science, industry, and regulation to forge sustainable solutions.